 Another big job for the engineers on the project were the mirrors for the telescope.
 These were ground and then polished from early 1979 to May 1981, a total of two years!
 They were kept as light as possible using a low expansion glass to which was added a reflective coat of aluminum and a protective layer of magnesium fluoride.

 Once the telescope was launched, the technological problems weren't over.
 In 1993, just a few years after launch, a service mission into space had to be launched to fix a malfunctioning mirror that was causing a loss of picture quality.
-In 2007, after over a decade and a half of service, its main
+In 2007, after over a decade and a half of service, its main camera and several gyroscopes that keep the telescope stable stopped working.
+Space shuttle Atlantis was used to upgrade and replace the failed equipment keeping the space instrument operational.

 In all, five space walking service calls have been made to the Hubble, allowing the telescope to continue to take wonderful images until it is replaced by the new James Webb Space Telescope, This latest space scope is expected to be launched and in service in 2015.